In this paper, I develop a methodological challenge for ethical

 Reconciling them helps us “anchor” disgust in the natural world.

-plausibility of her solely phenomenology-based metaphysical account of
+changes the plausibility of her solely phenomenology-based metaphysical

-disgustingness.
-So, if you want to write a book titled “Disgust: What It
+account of disgustingness.
+So, if you want to write a book titled

-Is and How It Fits into Reality” you should take the external
+“Disgust: What It Is and How It Fits Into Reality” you should take the

-perspective into account.
-Not doing so would be methodologically
+external perspective into account.
+Not doing so would be

 Secondly, our two perspectives deliver characterizations of disgust